Breaking: Charlotte Sena Found Days After Apparent Abduction At NY State Park; Suspect Arrested

 Charlotte, a fourth-grader, had just been elected to be a class officer for the student council.
 She is a niece of a member of the Schenectady Fire Department and is also a niece of author and "Access Hollywood" contributor Jené Luciani Sena.

-In a post on the X platform, formerly Twitter, New York Gov. Kathy Hochul said she was "extremely grateful" to New York State Police and State Parks Police, as well as the many partner agencies that "worked tirelessly to locate Charlotte and ensure she could return home safely to her family."
+In a post on the X platform, formerly Twitter, Hochul said she was "extremely grateful" to New York State Police and State Parks Police, as well as the many partner agencies that "worked tirelessly to locate Charlotte and ensure she could return home safely to her family."

 This continues to be a developing story.
 Check back to Daily Voice for updates.